 Anything capable of rendering OpenGL graphics will run SuperTux just fine.
 It's playable on a Raspberry Pi.

-It's a fine free game and the latest version, 0.60 released late 2018, is available in all the Linux distributions repositories.
+It's a fine free game and the latest version, 0.62 released May 2020, is available in all the Linux distributions repositories.
 It is definitively worth installing.
 It isn't fantastic compared to many of the modern games you can get from Steam but it's open source and free.
 It is quite good for what it is: A Super Mario clone with more updated modern graphics.

-There is active development but there really isn't that much new since the 0.6.0 release so the distribution's version will be fine, there's no need to download and compile the source.
+There is active development but there really isn't that much new since the 0.6.2 release so the distribution's version will be fine, there's no need to download and compile the source.
+There are also Flatpak and AppImage versions available in case some odd distribution doesn't have it in their repositories (we are not aware of any that don't).